SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 quite fast: somebody is frantically turning the crank _really_ hard on machinery that was never meant to go this fast.
 So when they get things done, we should applaud them.

-If everything goes smoothly, vaccinations of kids 5-11 could start Wednesday 2021-Nov-03.
+If everything goes smoothly, vaccinations of kids 5 &ndash; 11 could start Wednesday 2021-Nov-03.

 Today is step 1.